melanietosik/srl/README.md

 DESCRIPTION
 -----------

-The task is to identify semantic arguments of sentence predicates and classify them into their semantic roles, for example:
+The task is to identify semantic arguments of sentence predicates and classify them into their semantic roles.

+For example:

 [ John ]<sub>AGENT</sub> hits [ Mary ]<sub>PATIENT</sub> [ with a stick ]<sub>INSTRUMENT</sub> .